-Siblings frequently fight with each other -- sometimes it's like cats and dogs living in the same house.
-Being close in age just increases the likelihood of arguments.
-For the most part, siblings learn to get along, but every once in a while, expect a major blow-up.
-That's just part of having (and being) a brother or a sister.
-After all, if you’re being honest, it’s difficult to be around someone all day, every day.
+Siblings frequently fight with each other.
+Being close in age often increases the likelihood of arguments.
+For the most part, siblings learn to get along as they get older.
+After all, it can be difficult to be around someone all day, every day.
 As mentioned above, personalities clash.
 People can be stubborn, especially during childhood.
-So, it is very likely you will argue with your sibling often.
+So, it is likely you will argue with your sibling every once and a while.